gph03n1x/hctia/README.md

 HCTIA
 =====

 hctia is a small application for mass addition or deletion of a ssh key.
-Consider having multiple internal Virtual Machines.
-Access to these machines is restricted by key authentication.
+Adding or deleting manually an ssh key on multiple internal virtual machines, can be quite the pain.
 This script makes easier to add/remove entries such as these:
 ```shell
 ssh-rsa rsa/yaba/daba/dou= email@example.com
 ```